Let's Make Cool Stuff

 Since our founding with our first enrichment program TL Coding Lab, we have incorporated advocacy for computer science as part the role exceptions for our students.
 Our students know that through their participation in our coding, making and design labs they can help shape, not only their education, but also affect change for other students at TL and within our community.
 Our students have made presentations and interacted with our San Rafael City School District (SRCS) and partners to help build community and express the importance of learning computer science to prepare them for college readiness for their futures beyond TL.
 Our students' enthusiasm and advocacy, and collaboration with our Principal Dunlap, district and community leaders resulted in 2 Advance Placement Computer Science courses added to our curriculum for Fall 2017.
 Also, this year, we are so pleased to announce that our high school in partnership with SRCS district got a recent upgrade in computers and tech to better support our classroom learning!
 TL Innovation Lab provides an essential knowledge-base/skill-set to better prepare our students for future college readiness because of the shared vision and goals of our collaborative partners.

 TL Innovation Lab is made possible through parent, student, alumni, community and corporate partnerships!
 Make a difference!
 Help provide access to computer science and project-based learning at one of the most diverse high schools in Marin County.
-With your involvement, we can continue to support innovation and computer science to enrich and inspire the academic experience at TL and Beyond.
+With your involvement, we can continue to support innovation and computer science to provide essiantial 21st century skills for college and career readiness while helping to bridge the gap in gender and diversity in computer science and tech.

-Our Coding Innovation Lab is looking for parents and community partners who have an interest in supporting programming and all things tech at TL.
+Our Coding Innovation Lab is looking for voluteers and industry partners who have an interest in supporting programming and all things tech at TL.
 No experience necessary.
 There are roles for all!
 Get Invovled!
 Go Coding!
 Go Making!
 Go Digital Design!
 Go Partners!
 Online Volunteer Form>

 TL Innovation Lab partners with a variety of individuals, community and corporate organizations who invest in our community, programs and events to support and inspire computer science and pathways to STEM education for all students at TL!
 Join our growing list of partners with your generous donation that will make megabytes of difference at our public high school with one of the most diverse student populations in Marin County.
 Thank you so much for your generosity to TL Innovation Lab!

-Contact Maya Bartolf, Chair, Academic Excellenc@TL at firstname.lastname@example.org for more information about supporting computer science and digital media at TL!
+Contact Owen Bartolf, Student Founder at owen. bartolf@ gmail.com for more information about supporting computer science and digital media at TL!

 Your generous donation will keep all of our students coding and innovating at TL Innovation Lab.